-A website is a powerful tool in your marketing toolbox, and if you’re not utilizing it, your competition surely will.
+A website is a powerful tool in your marketing toolbox, and if you’re not using it, your competition surely will.

-Like any good salesman, your website should be clearly tagged and labelled, so that it can people can find it when they search online.
+Like any good salesman, your website should be clearly tagged and labelled, so that people can find it when they search online.